Wildfire (Drake Burroughs): Original

 Wildfire is originally Drake Burroughs, an engineering student at Metropolis University.
 While helping with a propulsion system developed by the university, Burroughs accidentally disables a safety valve.
 A blast of antimatter energy engulfs Burroughs, who is transformed into an energy being, with his original body being disintegrated.
 Professor Vultan, Burroughs' teacher, creates a containment suit to contain his energy.
 He regains a humanoid form, but has no physical body and lacks most human sensory functions, such as taste and touch.

-Calling himself ERG-1 (Energy Release Generator 1), Drake Burroughs to petition for membership in the Legion.
-He is turned down because the abilities he demonstrated are identical to those of other members such as Mon-El, Colossal Boy, and Chemical King.
-Anxious to prove his abilities, Burroughs follows several Legionnaires on a mission to the planet Manna-5, during which Colossal Boy is knocked unconscious by an enemy machine and none of the other Legionnaires present have the power to save him.
+Calling himself ERG-1 (Energy Release Generator 1), Drake Burroughs applies for membership in the Legion.
+He is turned down because his abilities are identical to those of other members such as Mon-El, Colossal Boy, and Chemical King.
+Anxious to prove his abilities, Burroughs follows several Legionnaires on a mission to the planet Manna-5.
+During this mission, Colossal Boy is knocked unconscious by an enemy machine and none of the other Legionnaires present have the power to save him.
 ERG-1 destroys the machine, but he expels all his energy from his containment suit and is presumed dead.

 Initially, Wildfire and Superboy are rivals and fight over the position of team leader.
 Wildfire acquits himself well in that battle, establishing that his raw power is comparable to a Kryptonian's.
 As leader, Wildfire receives mixed reviews.
 Though he is decisive and a gifted tactician, his poor people skills alienate many of his fellow members.
 He leads the Legion through the Earthwar and Omega crises but is defeated in re-election by Lightning Lad.

 Shortly after becoming leader, Wildfire recruits Dawnstar into the Legion of Super-Heroes.
 He becomes enamored with her, but for years the two have a love-hate relationship.
 It is clear to their teammates that they are extremely fond of each other, if not actively in love, but Dawnstar will not admit her feelings.
 Wildfire, in return, is often passive-aggressive in his treatment of her.
 It is eventually revealed that Dawnstar does reciprocate his feelings, but she fears that she will never know physical love since Wildfire does not possess a physical body.

 Some time later, the Legion admits an extra-dimensional being, Quislet.
 Like Wildfire, Quislet is an entity of pure energy and requires a containment device to survive on Earth.
 Unlike Wildfire, though, Quislet's condition is natural to his species.
 He teaches Wildfire how to control his energy form without needing the containment suit.
 In this new form, Wildfire is much closer to human, being visible, tangible, and possessing facial features, but his body is still so hot that his mere touch burns Dawnstar.
 Wildfire loses the ability to maintain his form after Quislet returns to his dimension.